 Most older frames: Quick-release dropouts; 130mm wide on road bikes and 135mm wide on mountain bikes.
 Vintage bikes are often 126mm and fixed-gear track frames are 120mm.

-Newer mountain bike frames: 12x148mm Boost spacing is the current standard — older models may use the 12x142mm thru-axle standard.
+Newer mountain bike frames: 12x148mm Boost spacing is the current standard — older models use the 12x142mm thru-axle standard.

-New road and gravel bikes: 12x142mm thru-axles (some odd models use the less common 135mm width).
+Newer road and gravel bikes: 12x142mm thru-axles (some odd models use the less common 135mm width).

 This is how your rear brake mounts to the frame.